Inflectra/spira-importer-word365/Documentation/Importing-from-Microsoft-Word-(Office365).md

 - Click on **"Get Add-ins"** and in the window that opens, navigate to the **store** tab
 - Search for **"Spira"** or **"SpiraPlan"**
 - When you see the correct add-in developed by Inflectra, click on its "Add" button
-- You should now see the SpiraPlan icon labeled "SpiraPlan Importer" in your home tab.
+- You should now see the SpiraPlan icon labeled "SpiraPlan Document Importer" in your home tab.
 Click on it to begin.

 ## Prepare your document
 The add-in works with modern Word (docx) documents.
 The add-in has a number of settings to work flexibly with your existing Word files so that they can be imported into SpiraPlan without any changes.
 Please note that some preparation of the document may be required in some circumstances if the [styles configuration](#configure-the-styles) does not fully meet your needs.